c6o/docs/content/concepts/applications.md

 # A CodeZero Application

 An Application in the CodeZero ecosystem consists of 3 main components.
 First off, there is the core application itself, which can be developed in any number of ways, so long as it is executable in a container environment.
-Then there is the CodeZero Provisioner, which is responsible for orchestrating the installation and management of your application in a end-users cluster.
+Then there is the CodeZero Provisioner, which is responsible for orchestrating the installation and management of your application in an end-users cluster.
 And lastly, there is an Application Manifest that describes the application in the CodeZero ecosystem.

 ## Components